MLBB M7 World Championship

-The 2025 Mobile Legends: Bang Bang World Championship, commonly referred to as M7 or the M7 World Championship, will be the upcoming international esports tournament for the mobile multiplayer online battle arena (MOBA) game Mobile Legends: Bang Bang.
-It will be the seventh iteration of the annual M-series World Championship organized by game developers Moonton Games.
-M7 is set to be hosted in Jakarta, Indonesia on 3 January until the Grand Finals on 25 January 2026.
+The 2025 Mobile Legends: Bang Bang World Championship, commonly referred to as M7 or the M7 World Championship, was the seventh iteration of the M Series World Championship for the mobile multiplayer online battle arena (MOBA) game Mobile Legends: Bang Bang (MLBB) organized by its developers Moonton.
+M7 was held from 3 to 25 January 2026 in Jakarta, Indonesia, the second time both the city and country hosted the tournament after the M4 in 2023.